Agenda, Day One: Tuesday 4th December 2018

 Mark Johnson, Engineering Director, Southeastern (RDG Refocus Chairperson)

-OPENING OPERATOR PANEL: GETTING THE RIGHT BALANCE BETWEEN CONDITION BASED MONITORING AND CORRECTIVE MAINTENANCE
+OPENING OPERATORS CASE STUDIES: GETTING THE RIGHT BALANCE BETWEEN CONDITION BASED MONITORING AND CORRECTIVE MAINTENANCE

 The technological and financial investment needed to implement sophisticated condition monitoring equipment can be significant.
 To make the business case for real time monitoring enabled by condition based maintenance, it is important to assess the benefits of monitoring the health of rolling stock without the need of humans, thus avoiding human error and enabling the prevention of breakdowns and comparing this with looking at data you already have.
-In this opening panel session, speakers will debate how to strike the right balance between corrective maintenance and preventive maintenance in order to lower costs whilst simultaneously improving services.
+In these contrasting 2 case studies, speakers will debate how to strike the right balance between corrective maintenance and preventive maintenance in order to lower costs whilst simultaneously improving services.

 - Learning how to take full advantage of the available technologies for condition-based maintenance